Once upon a Crime (1992 film): Reception

 Janet Maslin of The New York Times said the film was not funny, and adding "As a general rule, films whose plots revolve around lost dogs are apt to be short on comic inspiration, and this one is no exception."

-The film was nominated for a Razzie Award for Worst Supporting Actress for Sean Young, which she lost to Estelle Getty in Stop!
+Sean Young was nominated for a Golden Raspberry Award for Worst Supporting Actress at the 13th Golden Raspberry Awards, which she lost to Estelle Getty in Stop!
 Or My Mom Will Shoot.

 Adaptation

-In 2006, Abbas–Mustan known for directing thriller movies in Bollywood, adapted this movie as 36 China Town starring Shahid Kapoor and Kareena Kapoor.
+In 2006, Abbas–Mustan known for directing thriller movies in Bollywood, adapted the film as 36 China Town starring Shahid Kapoor and Kareena Kapoor.
 It is a frame-by-frame, shot-for-shot imitation of Once Upon a Crime.